 CAMP ATTERBURY, Ind. --

 Co.
-G, 2/24 is based in Madison, Wis., and trains throughout the year, including attending the Integrated Training Exercise 4-13 in Twentynine Palms, Calif.
+F, 2/24 is based in Milwaukee, Wis. and Co.
+G, 2/24 is based in Madison, Wis.
+Both companies train throughout the year, to include participating in the Integrated Training Exercise 4-13, June 2013 in Twenty-nine Palms, Calif.